Will Perfection Make You

 I wanted to taste and test every part of her.
 I moved my lips over her soft skin and each region gave me something new to appreciate and then devour.
 Holding her in different positions brought new facets of her body to my attention.
 When we lay on our sides, I slid my hand down her body.
 Her slim firm legs thrilled me.
 I moved over her, putting my leg between hers, and she moaned when the top of my thigh touched her center.
 She was the featured player of both my romantic and sexual fantasies in a softly lit room on a comfortable bed.
 I could take my time and enjoy every second.

 Instead I helped her undress, entered her, and came in a few minutes.
 My excitement wasn’t fatal.
 I’d be ready again soon and the next time would be better for her.
 Except it was clear the next time wouldn’t be better.
-Elena was beautiful, willing, and pleasant, but that was all she was.
-For whatever reason, she was not hungry for me to make love to her; she was only willing to make love.
-Her passive response unnerved me.
+Elena was beautiful, accepting, and pleasant, but that was all she was.
+She was willing to make love with me, but there was no hunger.
+Her lack of passion unnerved me.

 I fell asleep weaving a scenario about how, over the next few days, we would talk and explore each other until I awakened the long-dormant sexuality that she’d never known until she met me.
 I never stopped to consider that I was weaving a fantasy about my fantasy.